tigera-solutions/cc-demo-workload-security/README.md

-# Calico Cloud demo on an EKS Cluster
+# Calico Cloud Demo on an EKS Cluster

 In this demo, you will work with AWS EKS and Calico Cloud to learn how to design and deploy best practices to secure your Kubernetes environment.
 This 60-minute hands-on lab will guide you from building an EKS cluster, creating a Calico Cloud trial account and registering your EKS cluster to Calico Cloud for configuring security policies to protect your workloads.
 This sample environment is designed to help implement: